Construction of Maximal Hypersurfaces with Boundary Conditions: Convergence and stability

 and Condition \ref{cassump} becomes equation (\ref{rotassump}) \end{proof}

-We may obtain Conditions \ref{finitearea} and \ref{uassump} on such a rotational $\Sigma$ by, for example, assuming $f$, $f'$ and $f''$ are uniformly bounded and smooth. \begin{example} In the extreme case of the above, where $\frac{f''}{1 - (f')^2} - \frac{1}{f}=0$ everywhere, then we may integrate to get for arbitrary $A,B$
+We may obtain Conditions \ref{finitearea} and \ref{uassump} on such a rotational $\Sigma$ by, for example, assuming $f$, $f'$ and $f''$ are uniformly bounded and smooth. \begin{example} In the extreme case of the above, where $f''f=1-(f')^2$ everywhere, then we may integrate to get for arbitrary $A,B$

 or we obtain the pseudo-sphere in $\bb{R}^3_1$, i.e. the set of points $x\in\bb{R}^3_1$ such that $|x - Be_3|^2 = A^2$.
-We remark that in this case, comparison solutions move off towards infinity, and so we do not necessarily expect convergence to a maximal surface.
-However, we are still able to apply Corollary \ref{unboundedflow} to obtain long time existence of the flow. \end{example} \begin{lemma} If $\Sigma$ is rotationally symmetric and satisfies (\ref{rotassump}), then $\Si$ admits a foliation of $\hat{\Si}$ of constant mean curvature surfaces, where each leaf is a plane or a hyperbolic plane which satisfies the perpendicular boundary condition. \end{lemma} \begin{proof} We aim to do this by constructing constant mean curvature foliation of planes and hyperbolic planes of $\hat{\Sigma}$.
+We remark that in this case, comparison solutions constructed in Lemma \ref{moregravy} move off towards infinity, and so we do not necessarily expect convergence to a maximal surface.
+However, we are still able to apply Corollary \ref{unboundedflow} to obtain long time existence of the flow. \end{example} \begin{lemma} If $\Sigma$ is as in Lemma \ref{rot} and satisfies (\ref{rotassump}), then $\hat \Si$ admits a foliation of constant mean curvature surfaces, where each leaf is a plane or a hyperbolic plane which satisfies the perpendicular boundary condition. \end{lemma} \begin{proof} We aim to do this by constructing constant mean curvature foliation of planes and hyperbolic planes of $\hat{\Sigma}$.
 A general hyperbolic plane may be written $P(l,\theta)= R (\sinh l \mb{r} + \cosh l e_3) + Je_3$.
-We suppose this perpendicularly intersects a rotational surface $\Sigma$, that is $\cosh l \mb{r} + \sinh l \mb{e}_3=\mu$.
+We suppose that such a $P$ perpendicularly intersects a rotational surface $\Sigma$ at points $f(z)\mb{r}(\theta)+ze_3$ for some fixed $z$, that is $\cosh l \mb{r} + \sinh l \mb{e}_3=\mu(z)$.
 This gives that if $f'\neq 0$,